NEH Mini-Grant Application

 Ideally, funding must be used within the indicated time frame to coincide with OCTC programming, but longer valuable projects related to literacy will also receive consideration.

-The OCTC NEH Mini-Grant Committee will review all applications by September 30th; all applicants will be notified by October 20th.
+The OCTC NEH Mini-Grant Committee will review all applications received by November 15, 2021.
+Succesful applicants will be contacted by mid-December 2021.

 Applications submitted by the deadline will be given priority consideration; applications submitted after the deadline will be given secondary consideration, dependent on the availability of funds.